List of King of the Hill episodes

-King of the Hill is an American adult animated television series created by Mike Judge and Greg Daniels.
+King of the Hill is an American animated television series created by Mike Judge and Greg Daniels for the Fox Broadcasting Company.
 The series focuses on the Hills, a middle-class American family in the fictional city of Arlen, Texas.
-It originally aired on Fox from January 12, 1997, to September 13, 2009; with four episodes from the final season premiering in syndication from May 3 to May 6, 2010.
-A total of 259 episodes aired over the course of 13 seasons.
+The show originally aired from January 12, 1997, to September 13, 2009; four additional episodes were syndicated during the first week of May 2010.
+A total of 259 initial episodes were produced, spanning 13 seasons.

+On January 18, 2022, Judge and Daniels announced the formation of a new company called Bandera Entertainment, with a revival of King of the Hill being one of several series in development.
+On January 31, 2023, Hulu announced it had picked up the revival.
+On May 30, 2025, the revival's premiere date was announced to be August 4, 2025, with the new season airing on Hulu and Disney+ with Hulu.
+With all ten episodes airing on that day.